How to get into shape for swimming

 Here are some tips to help you get back to feeling the best you

 can in the water:

 - Do not try to do too much too soon.
 Start with long, slow

 swims.
 If you cannot do long swims, start with short, slow swims and little by

 little build up your endurance

-- Do not jump in the "fast lane".
+- Do not jump into the "fast lane".
 If you are doing masters, don't

 be tempted to "pick up where you left off."
-Swallow your pride and start out a
+Swallow your pride and start a

 lane or two slower than when you last worked out